Samsung Galaxy S9 specs

 However, Samsung's new camera system is, in many ways, the gateway to the S9's real new advancements and innovations, including a new upgraded version of Bixby (Samsung's AI assistant) with real-time object detection and recognition, AR Emoji (Samsung's version of Apple's Animoji), and Super slow-mo 960fps video recording.

 Of course, Samsung's new flagship Android phone also comes with a pretty darn hefty price tag and, with the S8 now considerably cheaper on the market, it is only natural to wonder whether these more holistic, every-day-use features on top of similar hardware is worth the expense.

-To discover whether this is a crippling blow or not to Samsung's 2018 flagship read on.
+To discover whether this is a crippling blow or not to Samsung's 2018 Galaxy S8 read on.

 Samsung S9 review: price, colours, and release date

-The Samsung Galaxy S9 is available in three colours: Lilac Purple (the colour we tested here at T3), Midnight Black and Coral Blue.
+The Samsung Galaxy S9 is available in three colours: Lilac Purple (the colour we tested here), Midnight Black and Coral Blue.